DM Brand collaborations on Instagram

 3. Find the Brand’s Best Contact Details

-There are several ways you can contact brands.
-The most obvious choice is through the brand’s Instagram account.
-The downside with this approach is that it can tend to look spammy, as there are so many fake accounts now sending spam messages through the platform.
-Your message may also get lost in the “requests” section of a brand’s Instagram inbox.
+If your DM is unopened after a week, don’t stress.
+It’s so easy for DM notifications to end up buried in the Instagram algorithm, and your message may also get lost in the “requests” section of a brand’s Instagram inbox.
 If you’re an influencer you might be checking this section frequently, but not every social media manager will do the same.

-A more direct and professional approach might be to email the brand directly.
-First of all, find the best email contact through the brand’s website or through LinkedIn.
-Next, email one or two contacts at each company.
+• Find a contact on LinkedIn or the brand’s website and email directly.
 Ideally, you want to choose the brand’s Social Media Manager or Marketing Manager.
 If you can’t find the correct contact, you could always send a Facebook message or call the brand directly.
-That way, you can be sure you’re not hassling someone in the wrong department!

 If you’re just starting out, try and contact at least 10 brands to begin with, or more if you’re working to a short lead time.
 Ideally, you should give brands at least two months’ advance notice in order to plan an effective campaign.
 Most brands will organize their social media calendar at least one month in advance, and you’ll need extra time to coordinate campaign details and create content.